dovecot/documentation/docs/core/settings/syntax.md

 These can also be used for external config files, but you need to list them in [[setting,import_environment]] so that processes can see them.

+If you use `${env:}` instead of `$ENV`, this will cause the environment variable(s) to be evaluated later.
+This can cause problems with files since config process cannot open them anymore.
+It is recommended to use `$ENV` instead when possible.